fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 performance of dedicated hosting.
 The experience of learning how to build the cluster from scratch is also an added educational bonus.

-To be honest though, this experienced showed me that it's probably better to at least start out by using an IaaS platform.
+To be honest though, this experience showed me that it's probably better to at least start out by using an IaaS platform.
 Depending on the configuration, you could achieve a comparable setup that is actually cheaper for 12 or even 18 months.

+I hope you enjoyed following along!
+Have any ideas for what I should use my Pi cluster for?
+Toss me a comment and maybe I'll give it a try.
+Also, I can't wait to bring you all along for what I might do with this next - there is so much out there!